wix/Detox/CONTRIBUTING.md

 npm install -g react-native-cli
 ```

 For all the internal projects (detox, detox-server, detox-cli, demos, test) `lerna` will create symbolic links in `node_modules` instead of `npm` copying the content of the projects.
-This way, any change you do on any code is there immediatly, no need to update node modules, or copy files between projects.
+This way, any change you do on any code is there immediately.
+There is no need to update node modules or copy files between projects.

 install `fbsimctl`